Welcome to the

 Part 2 carries the texts of three documents dating from the time when the canal was being built and a link to a relevant series of podcasts.
 See Notes on Part 2 below for more details.

-Part 3 subtitled Soochong, Shoguns and the Saracen’s surveys, goes forward four decades from the time the canal was built and outlines the voyages of HMS Saracen in 1854,1855, 1856 and until March 1857.The Saracen was a British survey vessel that worked in the waters off China, Korea and Japan and in the Gulf of Siam in those years.
-The work of such small ships were essential to the safety of Royal Navy vessels and merchant ships too, so helping facilitate the expansion of international trade on which the success of the Regents Canal ultimately depended.
+Part 4 subtitled Soochong, Shoguns and the Saracen’s surveys, outlines the voyages of HMS Saracen in the mid 1850s when working in the waters off China, Korea and Japan and in the Gulf of Siam.
+The work of such small ships were essential to the safety of Royal Navy vessels and merchant ships too, so helping facilitate the expansion of international trade.
 Click here to go to the introduction.

 Notes on Part 1